bcokert/brandonokert.com/source/_drafts/Scaling-with-Docker-Part-2.md

 <p>We can even scale our load balancers the same way!</p>
 </div>

 To add a load balancer, we're going to need a new dockerfile for haproxy, give it some basic configuration, then update our deploy script.
 You probably already have an idea of how that would look.
 But hold tight!
-There's a key weakness in the setup we've just described that we need to address!
+There's a key weakness in the setup we've just described that we need to address.

-Whenever we add or remove containers, we need to manually update our load balancers configuration, so it knows what containers to balance.
+Whenever we add or remove containers, we need to manually update our load balancers' configuration, so it knows what containers to balance.
 Which means we have to know how many containers we have ahead of time... which means we can't scale on demand, we need to re-deploy our entire host every time we want to add or remove containers.

 The solution?
 Service Discovery: